jgillula/paperless-ngx-postprocessor/README.md

 ### 4. Create rulesets to postprocess your documents

 Last but not least, create rulesets in the `paperless-postprocessor-ngx/rulesets.d` folder to start postprocessing your documents.
+See below on how to write rulesets.

 ## How it works